Buyer's Agency in Raleigh NC - Make sure they're a licensed Realtor®!

 12) The main and obvious reason to hire an experienced or quality Realtor is negotiating throughout the process.
-From sales price, due diligence money amount, home inspection, to closing problems and knowing the CURRENT MARKET CONDITIONS.
+From sales price, due diligence money amount, home inspection, closing problems, and knowing the CURRENT MARKET CONDITIONS.
 Why go to a listing agent/dual/seller agent and try to (maybe but unlikely) save a small amount % of commission, but having NOBODY negotiate on your behalf?
 Dual agents cannot even negotiate or advocate for you, even on the home inspection report!
 Many agents don't even like to do dual agency much less cut their commission while doing both sides of a transaction and having all the responsibility or potential liability.
 We have many highly experienced clients, that are successful business owners, international industrialist, doctors, entertainers, financial advisers, CEO's, CFO's, lawyers and engineers, etc. that understand we provide a service that is useful.

 13) Hiring an experienced broker is using their knowledge in understanding resale value!!!
 Knowing what the coming trends are and the outgoing fads, which might affect future appreciation.
 The Location, layout, topography, functionality, construction materials, schools, etc., it's all-important to your big investment!

 14) After showing 1000's of homes and real estate in Raleigh NC and the surrounding Triangle area, there is an inherent wealth of knowledge an agent gains or they haven't been paying attention.
 We can't say we've seen it all because there's always something new, but volume is the experience.